On the Variance, Admissibility, and Stability of Empirical Risk Minimization: Main Results

-Theorem~\ref{T:Fix} establishes our first claim: the variance of ERM necessarily enjoys the minimax rate of estimation, and, hence, any sub-optimality of ERM must arise from the bias term in the error.
-The theorem also incorporates a stability result: not only is the ERM $\erm$ close to its expected value $\E_{\vec\xi} \erm$ with high probability, but any approximate minimizer (up to an excess error of $\delta_n^2$) is close to $\E_{\vec\xi} \erm$ as well.
+holds with probability at least $\max\{1 - 2\exp(-cn \cdot \cM(\cH_{*},\PPf)),0.9\}$, where $c \in (0,1)$ is an absolute constant. \end{theorem} {Theorem~\ref{T:Fix} establishes our first claim: the variance of ERM is bounded above (up to a multiplicative absolute constant) by the minimax rate of estimation on $\cH_*$.
+Since $\cH_*$ is contained in $\mathcal F$, the variance of ERM is upper bounded by $ \cM(\cF,\PPf)$. \textbf{This implies that if ERM is minimax sub-optimal, then it must be due to its bias}.
+The theorem also incorporates a stability result: not only is the ERM close to its expected value $\E_{\cD} \erm$ with high probability, but any approximate minimizer (up to an excess error of $\delta^2$) is close to $\E_{\cD} \erm$ as well.} Our next proposition complements Theorem \ref{T:Fix} above, providing a lower bound on $\cV(\erm,\cF,\PPf)$: \begin{proposition} Under Assumptions \ref{A:Convex}-\ref{A:normal}, the following holds: